svank/remove_starfield/docs/source/overview.rst

 Several reduction functions are provided in this package, and the user can easily implement their own by subclassing `StackReducer`.

+Implementation Note
+,,,,,,,,,,,,,,,,,,,

+The simplest approach to this "reproject, stack, and reduce" workflow would be reproject all images into arrays the size of the all-sky map (which will be mostly empty pixels outside the image bounds, meaning the memory use will be much larger than just loading the images themselves into memory), and then reducing to build the final map.
+The memory usage of the approach is prohibitive for all but the smallest sets of input images.
+Instead, the output map is divided into several vertical strips.
+For each strip, this package reprojects all images into arrays the size of the strip, avoiding any reprojection work or memory use for images which don't span the strip, and then reduces to form the output for that strip.
+This produces large memory savings, but all work that occurs in `ImageProcessor` is repeated for each image that spans multiple strips.
+You may therefore want to keep your `ImageProcessor` subclass light, or implement a caching strategy if you must do more substantive processing and have the memory to spare.

 .. _Reduction Discussion: